alanlorenzetti/halo_atlas/shiny_hsal_atlas/home_about_help_prototypes.md

 ## Bugs and feature requests

-The code for this web portal is public available at the [GitHub](https://github.com/baliga-lab/halodata).
+The code for this web portal is publicly available on [GitHub](https://github.com/baliga-lab/halodata).
 Please, leave your bug reports, suggestions, and feature requests [here](https://github.com/baliga-lab/halodata/issues).